foreverallama/readmat/docs/subsystem_data_format.md

 ### Remaining Cells

 There are always three more cells at the end of the array, which appear after all the field content cells.
-The purpose of these cells are unknown.
-They are typically empty cells, but might contain some kind of metadata for MATLAB datatypes.
+The purpose of these cells is partially unknown.
+It is highly likely that these contain some kind of metadata for user-defined objects, which needs to be studied further.

+For MATLAB datatypes implemented as classes, such as `datetime`, `table`, and `string`, they are typically empty cells, except for one.
+The very last cell of this cell array contains a list of all properties with the default values they are initialized with.
+The contents of this cell is another cell array itself.
+The last cell within this array contains a `struct` whose fields are the property names and field contents are the default property values.

 ## Data Element 2: Character Array

 Finally, the last part of the subsystem data contains another data element which is stored as a `mxUINT8` character array.
 However, the contents of this array is again structured like a mini-MAT file like the subsystem data itself.

 The data within this element contains a 4 byte header indicating MAT-file version and Endianness, and a single data element of `mxSTRUCT` type.
 This data element contains a single field `MCOS`.
 However, the contents of this field are empty.

 My guess is MATLAB is using some kind of recursive function to write the subsystem data, popping out objects from a buffer as they are written, resulting in this empty data element at the end.